 Due to the interactive and simulation-rich nature of the training, participants must demonstrate proficiency in English, as this program is conducted solely in English.
 Participants should be able to converse fluently in dialogue with the instructor and other students.
 While a certification of fluency in English is not required, we suggest a TOEFL written exam score of 570 as the minimum proficiency standard.

-This live, online program will run on Zoom from 9:00 a.m. – 5:00 p.m.
-E.T. each day with 15-30 minute breaks throughout the day, as well as a 60-minute break for lunch.
+This live, online program will run on Zoom from 10:30 a.m. – 4:30 p.m.
+ET each day with 15-30 minute breaks throughout the day, as well as a 60-minute break for lunch.
 Given the highly interactive nature of this program, participant attendance at all sessions is required.
+Participants are expected to review asynchronous content (readings and videos) after class.

-To actively engage you in the mediation process, each day features lectures, interactive discussions, small group and one-on-one exercises, and mediation simulations, along with faculty coaching and discussions.
+To actively engage you in the mediation process, each day features lectures, interactive discussions, small group work, one-on-one exercises, and mediation simulations, in addition to faculty coaching.
 Key to the program is the opportunity to mediate a dispute from beginning to end and to explore your own mediation technique and skills by receiving and applying feedback from fellow participants and program faculty.

 Credits and Certificates